ZerBea/hcxdumptool/README.md

 * Raspberry Pi: additionally libwiringpi and wiringpi dev installed (Raspberry Pi GPIO support)

 * Chipset must be able to run in monitor mode (strict by: ip and iw).
-Recommended: RALINK chipset (good receiver sensitivity), rt2x00 driver (stable and fast)
+Recommended: RALINK chipset (good receiver sensitivity), rt2x00 driver (fast)

 * Raspberry Pi A, B, A+, B+ (Recommended: A+ = very low power consumption or B+), but notebooks and desktops could work, too.